Skin Care Services Near Me: How to Choose the Right Spa

 | Licensed esthetician studio | Personalized facials, acne support, advanced but non-medical treatments | License, consultation process, aftercare guidance |

-If a provider offers more intensive services (strong chemical peels, aggressive resurfacing, device-based treatments), you should expect a more medical-style intake and a more conservative approach for first-time clients.
+Lumina Skin Sanctuary is a licensed esthetician studio, not a medical spa.
+That means we focus on non-medical, results-driven facials and waxing.
+If a provider offers more intensive medical procedures, you should expect a more medical-style intake and a more conservative approach for first-time clients.

 Step 3: Use this "quality checklist" before you book